 It is vital to know that Tallinn is a rather compact city and most accommodations lie in the Old Town and the adjacent city center.

-For those coming for a short stay, the area in or in the vicinity of the Old Town are a good option since all the main sights are within comfortable walking distance.
-Of course, the further away you are from the inner city the cheaper the prices are.
+For those visiting Tallinn on a short stay, staying in or near the Old Town is a great option, as all the main sights are within comfortable walking distance.
+Naturally, the farther you are from the city center, the more affordable the prices tend to be.

 Hostel: Fat Margaret’s Hostel, a great choice right in the heart of the city center, close to the ferry terminal